bibleup/docs/docs/guide/options.md

 ```
 :::

-2. The `box-shadow` can be styled like a regular CSS border.
+2. `boxShadow` can be styled like a regular CSS border.
 ::: details Example
 ```js
 styles: {